 Each purchaser in this offering will receive a warrant to purchase one share of our common stock for each share of common stock it purchases in this offering.
-The warrants are exercisable at an exercise price of \$8.45 per share of common stock.
+The warrants are exercisable at an exercise price of \$8.45 per share of common stock, subject to adjustment as described below.
 The warrants are exercisable upon issuance and expire five years after the date of issuance.
+Each warrant will have a cashless exercise right in the event that the shares of common stock underlying such warrants are not covered by an effective registration statement at the time of such exercise.